albertojulian/mada-driver-assistant/README.md

 Contains two project folders for two Kotlin apps to be built in Android Studio and installed in an Android cell phone:
 - **SpeedVoiceWebSocket**: gets the speed from the GPS and transforms the driver speech requests into text; then sends that data as webSocket messages to the webSockets server in the computer.
-The Speed is provided by the **com.google.android.gms.location** package, which interfaces with the GPS sensor.
+The Speed is provided by the **com.google.android.gms.location** package, which gets the data from the GPS sensor.
 The driver speech is recognised and converted into text by the package **android.speech.SpeechRecognizer**.
 - **AccelGyroWebSocket**: gets the coordinates from the **accelerometer** and **gyroscope**, and sends them as webSockets messages to the webSockets server in the computer.
 The Accelerometer and Gyroscope coordinates are provided by the **android.hardware.Sensor** package.

 ### object-detector
 Contains the following python files:
+- `2024-10-13_traffic_signals_Robo_yolov8.ipynb`: this is the notebook to train the yolo model with the resulting dataset
 - `object_detection_loop.py`: implements the object detection and tracking loop; in "live" mode it captures the RGB and Depth images from the camera; otherwise, it takes them from recorded videos (I use them to test indoor changes in the object detector).
 - `object_detector.py`: it implements the object detector and tracker; it also applies OCR to the speed limit signs bounding boxes.